 •Worlds Alive – there is a film of wild animals with a soundtrack of animal sounds.

-•Art Gallery – a touch screen computer and audio guide give information about the life and work of the artist LS Lowry.
-There is a tactile version of the oil painting Dockside, Sunderland.
+•Art Gallery – There is a tactile version of the oil painting Dockside, Sunderland.

 • Launched on Wearside – two model ship hulls with Braille labels.